-The U.S. international trade deficit narrowed in December to $44.3 billion, down from $45.7 billion in November, according to the U.S. Census Bureau of Economic Analysis.
-The contraction reflected a $5.0 billion increase in exports along with a $3.6 billion increase in imports.
+The U.S. international trade deficit narrowed in February to $43.6 billion, down from $48.2 billion in January, according to the U.S. Census Bureau and the U.S. Bureau of Economic Analysis.
+The overall decrease reflected a $0.4 billion increase in exports along with a $4.3 billion decrease in imports.

-Exports of goods rose $4.8 billion to $126.9 billion in December, driven by increases in capital goods.
-Exports of capital goods jumped by $3.3 billion, largely due to a $1.0 billion increase in both civilian aircraft and engines for civilian aircraft exports.
-Exports of services increased $0.2 billion to $63.8 billion.
+Exports of goods rose $0.4 billion to $128.5 billion in February, driven by increases in consumer goods.
+They saw a jump of $0.7 billion, largely due to an increase in pharmaceutical preparations.
+Exports of services increased less than $0.1 billion to $64.4 billion.

-Imports of goods increased $3.6 billion to $192.6 billion, mostly due to an increase in automotive vehicles, parts, and engines, which rose by $1.6 billion.
-Imports of services were virtually unchanged at $42.3 billion in December.
+Imports of goods decreased $4.2 billion to $193.4 billion, mostly due to a decrease in consumer goods, which fell by $3.1 billion.
+Imports of services decreased less than $0.1 billion to $43.0 billion in February.

 Read the Census/BEA release.